 Right-click the Dependencies node in the Solution Explorer and select Manage NuGet Packages in the invoked context menu.

-Select DevExpress 19.2 Local in the Package source drop-down list and go to the Browse page.
+Select DevExpress 20.2 Local in the Package source drop-down list and go to the Browse page.
 Find the DevExpress.WindowsDesktop.Win.Reporting/ DevExpress.WindowsDesktop.Wpf.Reporting package and install it.

-The installed libraries are added to the project after the installation is completed.
+The installed libraries are added to the project after the installation is completed:

 Add an Auxiliary Desktop .NET Project

-In Visual Studio, add the Windows Forms App / WPF App (.NET Framework) or Class Library ( .Net Framework) project to your solution.
+In Visual Studio, add the Windows Forms App / WPF App (.NET Framework) or Class Library ( .NET Framework) project to your solution.

 Add the Reporting libraries to the project, for example, add an empty report to the .NET project, and then remove the empty report.

-Do not use the Object/EF/XPO Data Sources.
-Objects from .Net Core 3 projects can not be used in the auxiliary .NET project at design time.
+Objects from the .NET 5 (or .NET Core 3.x) project cannot be used in the auxiliary .NET project at design time.